v2sCollections/City-of-Dreams/README.md

 Huge thank you to all the talented chooms that have put in the time and effort to make these preem mods.
 If you enjoy this collection, **PLEASE** endorse the mod authors.

 This is a 500+ Mod Collection.
-It has been a painful journey to get these mods working well lots of hours have gone into it and we have only just started but night city is worth it yeah? haha, I hope you enjoy this collection and the game as much as I do.
+It has been a painful journey to get these mods working well lots of hours have gone into it and we have only just started.
+I hope you enjoy this collection and the game as much as I do.
 Time for me to delta but don't be a stranger join our community of edgerunners over on Discord see you there choom.

 ![img](https://i.imgur.com/wAJUpeU.png)